 A key thing to understand about town meeting is how articles are decided.
 They are decided by one of two possible methods:

 - Australian ballot

 Floor vote: A floor vote may be decided by a voice vote, division of the house (show of hands or standing vote), or paper ballot.
 The moderator will know the rules for which method must or may be used in various circumstances.
 If decided by paper ballot, blank paper ballots are handed out and voters write down how they are voting.
 The ballots will be collected and counted, and the results announced, before the meeting continues.
 Regardless of the method, a citizen must be present at town meeting to participate and have their vote counted.

 Australian ballot: The Australian ballot method uses pre-printed ballots.
 Voters mark their ballots and place them in the ballot box.
-Ballots are counted at the end of the day, after the meeting is over.
+Voting takes only a few minutes and can be done throughout the day.
 Citizens need not be present at town meeting to cast their ballots.
 Ballots are counted at the end of the day.

 The Australian ballot method is convenient.
 Voters can stop by at any time the polls are open (7 a.m. to 7 p.m. in Cambridge), cast their ballot, and be on their way.
 They can even vote by absentee ballot before Town Meeting Day.